 CRAFT: ROUND HOUSE MODEL

-So, sorry I don't have pictures to share of the hut, but it's pretty simple.
+So, sorry I don't have pictures to share of the clay round-house, but it's pretty simple.
 For a small solid house, just roll the clay on a flat surface until you have a round tube a little bigger than a quarter.
 Cut the tube down so it's not too high.
 Shape the top into a cone and top with dried grass for the roof.
-Use a small tool like a toothpick or chopsticks to embed a "door" into the hut.
+Use a small tool like a toothpick or chopsticks to embed a "door" into the house.

 I tweaked this activity found in this book with activities related to Africa, which has many more great African activities.